simbody/simbody/README.md

 3. [**Ubuntu**](#ubuntu-and-apt-get): install with apt-get
 4. [**UNIX (Mac, Linux)**](#unix-and-makefiles): build from source using gcc or Clang with Makefile's.

+These are not the only ways to install Simbody, however.
+For example, on a Mac, you could use CMake and Xcode.

 Windows and Visual Studio
 -------------------------